 For I have more.

-In the first stanza of this piece the speaker begins by asking God an important question.
+In the first stanza of ‘A Hymn to God the Father’, the speaker begins by asking God an important question.
 He needs to know whether God is going to be able to “forgive” the sins of the world.
 These are the things for which all of humanity suffers but which he was not a part of.
-The speaker makes sure to add on that they were “done” before he was born but unfortunately, because he’s on earth, he’s a part of it.
+The speaker makes sure to add that they were “done” before he was born but unfortunately because he’s on earth, he’s a part of it.

 The speaker makes sure that God knows his run through sin is not done because he wants to be a sinner.
 He “deplore[s]” his own actions but is unable to stop.
 The last two lines of each stanza are mostly the same.
 Here, he tells God that when he finishes helping and forgiving sins there will be “more” to do.
 His sins, and those of the world, go on indefinitely.